Have you heard of Millennial Pink?

 Have you noticed the resurgence of the colour pink?
 It is now being referred to as Millennial Pink and has been made popular again by those Generation Ys amongst us.
 Young people have embraced this beautiful colour and I am glad to say that it is popular with both men and women and no longer left just for use in a little girl’s bedroom scheme.
-Pink is now front and foremost in contemporary style decorating for living, dining and bedrooms.
+Millennial Pink is now front and foremost in contemporary style decorating for living, dining and bedrooms.
 Instagram pages are full of beautiful pink imagery with vases of peonies at every turn.
 The key is knowing how to use it and the other colours to partner it with.
 Remember there are no new ideas, just different ways to use them.
 I really love to use Millennial Pink with black for sophistication and white for a contemporary crispness.
 Let me show you how.

 I really like to get my colour schemes from nature and fell in love with this photograph by Annie Spratt.
 The addition of the black background here for this beautiful photo adds a new dimension to the pink.
 The black really defines the edges and makes the colour pop.
 Black is a very useful tool for bringing sophistication to a scheme and it also ensures there is a contemporary edge to the palette which makes it really great to use for interior decorating.

 Once I found this photograph I started to play with putting together a colour scheme for a project.
 This is the mood board I created which I think will translate really well into an interior scheme.
 Remember that you don’t have to incorporate everything from a mood board as they are simply great inspiration to help you to achieve the look that you want.
 You can also incorporate some beautiful greenery in the styling and use predominantly black and white with just an accent of pink, which could simply be an artwork.

 I have found some really beautiful inspiration on the internet which I hope will persuade you that pink is a colour to look out for, whether you are one of the Millennials or not, and to start taking seriously again.

 Uplifting and happy, this room is grounded by the stunning pink rug but the look is tempered with crisp white walls and trim and black accents.